maximgeller/projects/web-app-flask/tutorial.md

 ## Dependencies
 If you've touched Python and HTML/CSS before, this tutorial is for you.
 Also, you'll need a Google account for deploying your app and getting a live URL for it.
 While this is not necessary, it's a really cool way to share what you've built with your friends.
 # Setting up Flask
+First things first, we're going to create a folder with the first
 ## Making Our Own Pages
 ## Add CSS!
 # Integrating Google Calendar